OSC/bc_js_filepicker/README.md

 ## Developing ##

-If you have custom logic that you would like to include in your `form.js` and you can clone this project and use it as a base for your own work.
+If you have custom logic that you would like to include in your `form.js` then you can clone this project and use it as a base for your own work.
 This project is managed using [Yarn](https://yarnpkg.com/) and built using [Webpack](https://webpack.js.org/).
 NodeJS version 10+ is recommended.
+Note that NodeJS 10+ is only a build-time dependency and OnDemand's regular version of Node does not need to be upgraded in order to use this module.

 To setup the project for development run the command: